floodlight/indigo/README.md

 general, you will see a lot of output and occasionally even error messages for tests that exercise error handling.

-Use the VERBOSE=1 and vargrind environment as helper if needed when building utests.
+Use the VERBOSE=1 and vargrind environment for building problems.
+Example: "make VERBOSE=1" . "make VALGRIND=1".

 Generating Documentation
 ------------------------